 - Ongoing guidance on requirements and timelines

-For all returning participants, the EHR reporting period is a minimum of any continuous 90 days between January 1 and December 31, 2019 for Meaningful Use measures.
-Medicaid EPs who are returning participants must report on a one year electronic Clinical Quality Measure reporting period, and first-time meaningful users must report on a 90-day electronic Clinical Quality Measure reporting period.
+For all returning participants, the EHR reporting period is a minimum of any continuous 90 days between January 1, and December 31, 2020, for Medicaid Promoting Interoperability measures.
+Medicaid EP participants must report on any continuous 90 days of electronic Clinical Quality Measures (eCQM).
 EPs are required to report on any six eCQMs related to their scope of practice.
 In addition, Medicaid EPs are required to report on at least one outcome measure.
 If no outcome measures are relevant to that EP, they must report on at least one high-priority measure.
 If there are no outcome or high priority measures relevant to an EPs scope of practice, they must report on any six relevant measures.

-Electronic Clinical Quality Measures are expected to be reported by using a QRDA-III file for 2019.
+Electronic Clinical Quality Measures are expected to be reported by using a QRDA-III file for 2020.
+If EPs are unable to obtain a QRDA-III file due to vendor or cost related issues, manual entry of eCQMs is available on the Kentucky Medicaid attestation site.

 Have more questions?
 We are here to help!
 Contact the Kentucky REC today to learn more about our support.